Length: 7.1 km (4.4 miles), terrain flat except for one small hill near the end

 For more running routes, see Route List.

 Basel is a busy, industrial town, located on the edge of seemingly everything.
-The west side of town borders on France, the north side borders Germany, and there are huge factories all around this center of the chemical industry and home of Novartis, Hoffmann-La Roche, Clariant and Ciba.
+The west side of town borders on France, the north side borders Germany, and there are huge factories all around this center of the chemical industry, home of Novartis, Hoffmann-La Roche, Clariant and Ciba.

 But the center of town, perched above the Rhine River, is beautiful and has lots of natural spots.

 We'll start the run in the heart of town at the main bridge, the Mittlere Rheinbrücke.
-This is the site of the original , built 800 years ago, joining the two old parts of town, the main Grossbasel side with Kleinbasel (little Basel) on the north side, which was built as a bridgehead.
+This is the site of the original bridge, built 800 years ago.
+It joins the two old parts of town, the main Grossbasel side with Kleinbasel (little Basel) on the north side, which was built as a bridgehead.

 |Mittlere Rheinbrücke, our starting point|